 Israel Compensation Laws

 One of the most important Israel compensation laws is the country’s minimum wage.
-In December 2014, Israel announced that it would gradually increase its minimum wage over the next two years up to NIS 5,000 on January 2017.
+Minimum wage is set at NIS 5,300 as of April 2018.
 However, not all Israeli employees are under the minimum wage, so you should check to see if your employees are covered before drafting an employment contract.

 Guaranteed Benefits for All Employees

 Every employee must receive the statutory minimum of benefits as part of your Israel benefits management plan.
 The country celebrates eight public holidays, during which employees should get time off.
 Paid annual leave depends on how long the employee has worked for your company, but the minimum period is anywhere between 10 and 23 days.

 Another guaranteed benefit is maternity leave.
 Pregnant women should get seven weeks of maternity leave at full pay as long as they worked the previous six to 10 months.
 Women who worked more than 10 months get 14 weeks of paid maternity leave.
 Men get eight days of paid paternity leave, as well as three paid vacation days and five sick days paid by the employer.

 Best Ways to Disperse Benefits

 When you disperse benefits, you should also take the time to add supplemental options to your Israel benefits management plan.
 Additional benefits will increase retention rates and help you find the best talent.
 Many companies contribute to “managers’ insurance” policies or pension funds, while other employers give out disability insurance.

 Although it’s not required by law, employees expect to get compensated for all travel expenses.
 You may choose to provide a company car or pay a separate fee for the use and maintenance of the car.
 Travel expenses can be included in the employee’s salary — it’s best to get written consent so that both parties understand each other.